 Smart home tech isn't just a gimmick.
 Upgrading to smart dimmers, motion-sensor lights, and a connected doorbell can run under $800.
 You'll enjoy conveniences like lights that follow your routine and alerts when someone's at the front door.
 My setup now turns on porch lights at sunset—no more fumbling for a switch when hands are full.

-Landscaping for Curb Appeal: Professional Touches
+Landscaping for Curb Appeal

 First impressions matter, so dedicate about $1,000 to sprucing up your yard.
 That could cover fresh mulch, seasonal plantings, and a power wash of the driveway and siding.
 Small details—such as a crisp fence paint job or a manicured path—send a message of pride and care.
 Real-world data shows that simple landscaping can boost resale value by up to 12%.

-Creating Open Floor Plans: Removing Non-Structural Walls
+Creating Open Floor Plans

 Open concepts remain popular, but a complete demo can get pricey.
 Focus on non-load-bearing partitions.
 With $2,000 to $3,000, you can remove a wall between the kitchen and living room, run new trim, and patch the ceiling.
 The result is a seamless space that feels larger and more connected, and you won't have to reinforce beams or install steel supports.

-Indoor-Outdoor Living Enhancements: Seamless Transitions
+Indoor-Outdoor Living Enhancements

 If you've got a deck or patio, consider adding sliding or folding glass doors for about $4,000.
 You'll blur the line between inside and outside, creating a luxurious feel that invites natural light.
 On a smaller scale, installing retractable screens or adding a simple pergola with lighting can create an inviting outdoor space without depleting your budget.